Zac-Digital/fh-services/test/find-e2e-tests/README.md

 - Run data seed scripts
 - Navigate to folder of service under test (i.e. find-e2e-tests, connect-e2e-tests or manage-e2e-tests)
 - Install all required dependencies: npm install
-- Ensure to create a .env file containing the baseURL for the environment you plan to test.
+- Ensure to create a .env file containing the baseURL, web authentication username and web authentication password for the environment you plan to test.

 # How to run the tests locally (against the test environment)